 Prime Rib Roast

-Do you have trouble accomplishing the perfect temperature on prime rib?
+Do you have trouble accomplishing the perfect temperature for prime rib?
 I did, until now!
-I can’t even begin to tell you how angry and disappointed I have been with over cooked prime rib made in my kitchen.
+I can’t even begin to tell you how angry and disappointed I have been with overcooked prime rib made in my kitchen.
 When you spend that kind of money on a really good piece of beef you want it to be perfect, right?
 I found a video of Method X from Food Wishes that walks you through the method in detail.
 This method works perfectly.
-The temperature of the prime rib when cooked is slightly warm but with the au jus each bite is ah-mazing!
+The temperature of the prime rib when cooked is slightly warm but with the au jus, each bite is ah-mazing!
 So here is how it’s done.

 The prime rib must come to room temperature before roasting.
 This step is critical in the process.
 Overnight or a minimum of 6 hours.
 Mix the softened butter with your herbs of choice.
 (We used rosemary and garlic.)
 Brush the butter mixture all over the roast.

 No matter what method you use (traditional or Method X), you should always have a probe style thermometer inserted so that the internal temperature can be monitored, to avoid any chance of over-cooking.
 Set the probe alarm to 125 F. for medium-rare, just in case, and pull the roast from the oven even if there’s still time left on the timer.